-Dr John Rosenberg is a Senior Lecturer in the School of Nursing, Midwifery and Paramedicine.
+Dr John Rosenberg is a Senior Lecturer in the School of Health.
 A Registered Nurse with a clinical background in community-based palliative care, John was awarded his PhD in 2007 for his research “A study of the integration of health promotion principles and practice in palliative care organisations.”
 He continues to contribute to this field of Public Health Palliative Care locally, nationally and internationally.

 John teaches in palliative care, grief, nursing practice, chronic disease management, ethics, evidence-based practice, and qualitative research methods in face-to-face and online forums in undergraduate and post-graduate programs.
 He provides academic supervision of Higher Degree Research students.